Collaborative Deacon Formation Program

 - online courses in Theology and retreat on the theology of the diaconate,

-- online courses in Community Organizing and retreat on the Deacon as Community Organizer
+- online courses in Faith-Rooted Organizing and retreat on the Deacon as community organizer

-- online courses in Spirituality and Self Care and retreat on Maintaining a Vibrant Spiritual Life
+- online courses in World Religions and Spirituality and a retreat on maintaining a vibrant spiritual life

-The School for Deacons will also include field education in a parish or community setting, Clinical Pastoral Education (CPE) or an alternative, safe church training, cultural competency and anti-racism training, Title IV and mandated reporting training, and a capstone project/portfolio as mandated by each Diocese.
-The participants will lead worship (the daily office) during the retreats and give homilies when officiating.
+Each of the school's six collaborating dioceses may offer or require field education in a parish or community setting, Clinical Pastoral Education (CPE) or an alternative, safe church training, cultural competency and anti-discrimination training, additional Title IV and mandated reporting training, and a capstone project/portfolio.
+The participants will lead worship (the daily office) during the retreats including preaching a homily when officiating.
 The sermon at Sunday Eucharist will be given by a student.
 Ample feedback is provided on leading worship and preaching.

 Time for evaluation of each segment of study is given at the end of each retreat.
 Individual dioceses will also have time to meet together, as needed, for questions and information specific to that diocese.

-The population of the School generally consists of people from Connecticut, Rhode Island, New Hampshire, Vermont, and Western Massachusetts.
-The faculty consists of two priests and two deacons.
-A scholar in each specific topic leads the online courses.
+The student population of the School generally consists of Deacons-in-formation from Connecticut, Maine, New Hampshire, Rhode Island, Vermont, and Western Massachusetts.
+Faculty consists of the Dean assisted by two Archdeacon co-facilitators and scholar-lecturers in each of the online courses.
 Occasionally, a guest speaker will be part of the weekend retreats.
-The bishops of each diocese attend a portion of some weekends to lend their support and to cast their vision of the diaconate.
+The bishops of each diocese may attend a portion of some weekends to lend their support and to cast their vision of the diaconate.

-For questions or more information, please contact Molly James (firstname.lastname@example.org).
+For questions or more information, please contact Lynda Tyson (email@example.com).